CameronCombs578/Knowledge-Base-Combs/content/asia-habitats-animals/asia-birds.md

 ---
-title: Birds' Habitats and Adaptations in the Americas
+title: Birds' Habitats and Adaptations in Asia
 ---
 # Introduction